 He has been seen in The Wyatt Earp Room by a paranormal investigator who also has spiritual gifts.

 Most Probably So!
-A variety of spirits my be visiting or residing in the original 4 rooms for free.
+A variety of spirits may be visiting or residing in the original four rooms for free.

-The only spirit that has been seen is the still unknown, benign tourist; a male spirit who loved this motel while alive, and is apparently spending his afterlife here as well enjoying his favorite room.
-Staff, owners and guests have all had personal experiences in these 4 original rooms, starting sometime in the latter half of the 20th century.
+The only spirit that has been seen is the still unknown, benign tourist, a male spirit who loved this motel while alive, and is apparently spending his afterlife here as well enjoying his favorite room.
+Staff, owners and guests have all had personal experiences in these four original rooms, starting sometime in the latter half of the 20th century.

-The MVD Ghostchasers Group have done some investigations here and think it is haunted though they haven’t shared publicly their hard evidence; just what their medium on their team had experienced.
+The MVD Ghostchasers Group have done some investigations here and think it is haunted though they haven’t shared their hard evidence publicly; just what the medium on their team had experienced.

 410 E. Fremont Street – P.O.
 Box 224